wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 /*.env
 ```

 The only downside of using the free-tier is that once your application idles after 30 minutes of inactivity, it can take a little bit until it awakes (when receiving a new request).
-Pragmatically, this means that we may see a slight delay when receiving the message back from Nexmo if the application has been inactive for a while.
+Pragmatically, this means that we may see a slight delay when receiving the message back from Vonage if the application has been inactive for a while.
 This is because the request to the TFL API will be handled once the application is restarted again.
 This is acceptable as this application is not time-critical.
 However, if you don't find this sufficient, you can move to the paid service and have a dedicated dyno running for your application.

 To determine how to start your app, Heroku first looks for a Procfile.
 If no Procfile exists for a Node.js app, Heroku will attempt to start a default web process via the start script in your package.json.
 The command in a web process type must bind to the port number specified in the PORT environment variable.
 If it does not, the dyno will not start.